unicoe/pedestrain_detection/report.md

 ## 2  Faster R-CNN Reimplementation and Analysis of Framework and Key Components.

-Based on a historial review on all relative developments, this part will implement the Faster R-CNN end to end training and explain how the key components works for the framework to demonstrate an comprehensive understanding of these techniques.
+Based on a historical review on all relative developments, this part will implement the Faster R-CNN end to end training and explain how the key components works for the framework to demonstrate an comprehensive understanding of these techniques.

 ### 2.1 Python Implementation of Faster R-CNN.

-This part of work serves as the foudation of this project, and thanks to [@rbgirshick](https://github.com/rbgirshick) for the detailed documentation, this is no much difficulty in reimplementing the work but following the [tutorial](https://github.com/rbgirshick/py-faster-rcnn) carefully, and one thing to clarify is the end to end method (not the multi-stage) is taken in all implementations in this project.
+This part of work serves as the foundation of this project, and thanks to [@rbgirshick](https://github.com/rbgirshick) for the detailed documentation, this is no much difficulty in reimplementing the work but following the [tutorial](https://github.com/rbgirshick/py-faster-rcnn) carefully, and one thing to clarify is the end to end method (not the multi-stage) is taken in all implementations in this project.

 And the result running on a linux sever with *Nvidia GeForce GTX 1080Ti* is attached here: